catyphram/tagallery/README.md

 #### Compilation

 Go into the `api/` folder and run `go get -d ./...` to download the dependencies, followed by `go build` to compile the executable.
 This project is using [Go Modules](https://github.com/golang/go/wiki/Modules), which were introduced with Go v1.11.
-So, make sure that the project code is outside your `$GOPATH/src`, or set the environment variable `GO111MODULE=on` when running `go get|build|...`.

 #### Execution